emllnd/ofxPlayground/README.md

 # ofxPlayground

 An OpenFrameworks addon that provides scene management and cross-platform support for a certain type of generative projects.
+Supports OSX and iOS for now.

 ### Examples